 The car insurance industry bases performance on risk.
 Statistical analysis of data over time permits insurers to provide reasonable premiums while balancing accident claims payments.
-The most affordable premiums fall on drivers in safe demographic categories, living in areas not prone to high crime or frequent accidents who drive popular cars with modest performance and conservative features.
+The most affordable premiums fall on drivers in safe demographic categories, living in areas not prone to a high crime or frequent accidents who drive popular cars with modest performance and conservative features.
 When a motorist breaks from these conventions, car insurance costs increase.

 Importing Vehicles into Canada